Welcome to the Kaw Nation Judicial Branch

 At the time the Tribe’s constitution was approved, the Kaw Nation did not have an operating court system, and judicial power was then vested in the Interior Department, Bureau of Indian Affairs (BIA) Court of Indian Offenses.
 The Kaw Nation’s court system was established in 1991.

-On April 9, 1992, the Kaw Nation Tribal District and Supreme Courts had a Court dedication, blessing and swearing in of Chief Justice, District Court Judges and Supreme Judges.
+On April 9, 1992, the Kaw Nation Tribal District and Supreme Courts had a Court dedication, blessing and swearing in of Chief Justice, District Court Judges and Supreme Court Justices.

 ARTICLE VIII: JUDICIARY